theaakashd/learnings-repository/README.md

 - `Good Evening` to myself 💙.
 - Starting the day now.
 - Finally able to run the linux GUI of kali wsl.
+- For the personal project there is no progress again!.